KNg-02/VITAL-Document-Data-Analysis/README.md

     <img width="70%" src="https://i.imgur.com/TgqqumG.png">
 </p>

-Agency 0 in 2021 returned no received documents beyond February, besides being incomplete for both months.
+* Agency 0 in 2021 returned no received documents beyond February, besides being incomplete for both months.

-In 2020, the year's total amount of received documents were generally able to be returned and digitised overall, even if gaps had been present.
-This includes a non-Agency 0 2021.

-However, factoring Agency 0's inclusion since 2021, with its neglect despite its high level of documents, these gaps have been much more apparent.
+* Surprisingly, the digitisation of documents lasted longer across months than its return of such, adding an inconsistency between the two to investigate.

 <b>Inconsistent digitisation in 2021:</b>